|

 Advanced anaerobic digestion technologies are moving from pilot concepts into proven, real-world deployments across a range of scales and feedstocks.
 This session highlights practical case studies demonstrating how next-generation plug-flow digesters, heat exchange systems and co-digestion strategies are improving biogas yields and system efficiency.
 Speakers will share results from industrial and agricultural projects, including small-scale biogas-to-power installations, offering tangible insights into how advanced digestion solutions are being implemented to deliver reliable performance and measurable returns.

-- Sameer Kshirsagar, Senior Applications Specialist, Komax Systems, Inc.
+- Sameer Kshirsagar, Product Manager, Komax Systems, Inc.

 Komax Klean Wall Sludge/ Manure Heat Exchanger for Increased Biogas Production